 - 8. There are two exceptions to this mandatory detention rule.
-First, there is one (and only) "circumstance[] under which" these arriving aliens "may be released" into the United States: when the federal government exercises its "temporary parole" authority.
+First, there is one (and only one) "circumstance[] under which" these aliens "may be released" into the United States: when the federal government exercises its "temporary parole" authority.
 Jennings v.
 Rodriguez, 138 S. Ct.
 830, 844 (2018) (discussing 8 U.S.C. § 1182(d)(5)(A)).
 But that authority may be used "only on a case-by-case basis" and only for "urgent humanitarian reasons or significant public benefit."
-8 U.S.C. § 1182(d)(5)(A).
-In short, the government "cannot use that power to parole aliens en masse."
-Texas v.
-Biden, 20 F.4th at 997. - 9.
+8 U.S.C. § 1182(d)(5)(A). - 9.
 Second, § 1225(b)(2)(C) allows the government to "return . . . aliens" who "arriv[e] on land . . . from a foreign territory contiguous to the United States . . . to that territory pending" immigration proceedings.
-In other words, when migrants arrive at the southern border and claim asylum, the federal government may-instead of detaining them-require them to wait in Mexico while their claims are adjudicated.

-- 10. Even though Congress has spoken unambiguously, the Biden Administration is willfully ignoring these requirements.
-It has released at least 366,000 illegal border crossers since taking office. - 11.
-Before November 2021, the government was not only unlawfully releasing aliens, it was also frequently refusing to initiate immigration court proceedings as required by law.
-Instead of issuing charging documents to aliens before (unlawfully) releasing them, the government was issuing something called a "notice to report," essentially a request for the alien to turn himself in at a later date.
-This practice-which is not authorized by any statute or regulation-was apparently described in "[g]uidance sent to border patrol . . . from agency leadership," and was based on an unprecedented assertion of "prosecutorial discretion" to ignore the requirements of the immigration laws. - 12.
-After Florida filed this suit, the government realized it could not defend that practice.
-On November 2, 2021, the government issued a new memo (the November memo), which it has now made public only to defend this litigation.
-See
+In other words, when migrants arrive at the southern border and claim asylum, the federal government may-instead of detaining them-require them to wait in Mexico while their claims are adjudicated. - 10.
+Even though Congress has spoken unambiguously, the Biden Administration is willfully ignoring these requirements. - 11.
+Before November 2021, the government was not only unlawfully releasing aliens, it was also frequently refusing to initiate immigration court proceedings as required by law.3 Instead of issuing charging documents to aliens before (unlawfully) releasing them, the government was issuing something called a "notice to report," essentially a request for the alien to turn himself in at a later date.
+This practice-which is not authorized by any statute or regulation-was apparently described in "[g]uidance sent to border patrol . . . from agency leadership," and was based on an unprecedented assertion of "prosecutorial discretion" to ignore the requirements of the immigration laws.4